Hantex9/sportgest-app-build/README.md

-# easybook-app-build
+# clubora-app-build
-Repository used to build &amp; deploy easybook app
+Repository used to build &amp; deploy clubora app